 - Discourage burglary at home with a monitored security system.
 A recent study suggested that security systems and surveillance equipment are effective deterrents against burglary.

 - Deny easy access to your home by locking doors and windows anytime you exit your home.
 Most burglars enter a home through open windows or doors or by forcing them open.
+You can also use a Locksmith Mississauga to ensure that all of the locks on your doors and windows are secure.
+Cheap, flimsy locks are easily breakable so you want something sturdy and durable to prevent it from being easily broken and protect you and your belongings.

 - Keep an eye on your home by enlisting help from technology.
 Enhanced security systems give you the power to set the alarm, lock doors, receive alerts and view live video all from your smart phone.
 You can find a security company with experience in enhanced security technology using the Alarm.org database.